 This lack of safety features is another reason your insurance rates may be fairly high.

-When you’re ready to purchase car insurance for your sports car or any other vehicle for that matter, it’s best to obtain quotes from at least three companies to understand the different coverage offerings and rates.
+When you’re ready to purchase car insurance for your sports car or any other vehicle for that matter, it’s best to shop auto insurance quotes.
+Try to obtain quotes from at least three car insurance companies to understand the different coverage offerings and rates.

 Here are a few other important factors to consider about each company: